JarDeVSon/MeuFrameworkWeb/README.md

 ## Running the tests

-In this project, you can run tests via CLI in both environments with the flag `-Dcucumber.filter.tags=` and using Cucumber Tag Runner `@regressivo`
+In this project, you can run tests via CLI using `mvn` the flag `-Dcucumber.filter.tags=` with the Name Tag Runner `@regressivo` and generate the reports with the `cluecumber-report:reporting`

-`mvn test -Dcucumber.filter.tags="@regressivo"`
+`mvn test -Dcucumber.filter.tags="@regressivo" cluecumber-report:reporting`
 ___

 Made with ❤️ by [Jardeson Santos](https://github.com/JarDeVSon).
 [Meu Linkedin](https://www.linkedin.com/in/jardeson-santosqa).